 Medjool dates, more popularly known as the “King of Dates,” are considered as one of the most exquisite varieties of dates.
 They are known especially for their softness, big size, and sweet flavor.

 A study was done on the effect of Medjool dates on 10 healthy subjects, who were made to consume 100 grams of Medjool dates for 4 weeks.
-At the end of 4 weeks, the results showed that there was no significant change in the blood glucose levels of the subjects.
+At the end of 4 weeks, the results showed that there was no significant change in the blood glucose levels during the glucose monitoring of the subjects.
 There were also no major changes in their cholesterol levels and BMI values.

-This goes to show that consuming dates does not cause a change in the sugar levels of people, making Medjool dates safe for diabetics.
+This goes to show that consuming dates does not cause a change in the sugar levels of people, making Medjool dates safe for diabetics, prediabetes, and gestational diabetes.